Skip to content

 May 25, 2022

 Cluster Bundles are packages of knowledge objects that must be shared between indexers and search heads in clustered environments.
 Unfortunately, these can get too big and cause performance issues for your Splunk environment.
-We’ve discovered a trick that can drastically reduce bundle size, while maintaining operations, and improving performance!
+We’ve discovered a trick that can drastically reduce Splunk cluster bundle size for optimal performance, while maintaining operations, and improving performance!
 Strangely enough, this method is barely mentioned in Splunk Docs.
 It’s a hidden feature we need to share!

 Bundles of Awesome!